Chrysanthemum care tips

 - Remove the wrapping, recut stems and remove foliage which will sit under the water line before placing into a solution of Chrysal Professional 2

-- Provide your customers with sufficient sachets of Chrysal Clear Universal with their bouquet.
+- Provide your customers with sufficient sachets of Chrysal flower food with their bouquet.

-- Chrysanthemums, like all cut flowers, are sensitive to draughts and direct heat, so give consideration where you display your blooms.
+- Chrysanthemums, like all cut flowers, are sensitive to draughts and direct heat, so give consideration where you display your flowers.